 Their pasts are such that they can never make one another happy and it’s when they get off the plane that their true journey begins…

 Jo and Dean, the main characters in this book at first do seem to be total polar opposites.
 As the books goes on, we start to see that deep down, maybe they aren’t all that different after all.

 There’s a really pleasing symmetry in the characters, as they both slowly accept that the other person maybe isn’t the lost cause they at first thought.
 Deep down, Dean wants to trust and deep down, Jo wants to be more realistic.

 What I really liked about this book is it doesn’t do the typical “girl meets boy, girl hates boy” before falling for him.
 Instead, although they are kind of wary of each other at first, they are friendly to each other to an extent.

 Jo is taken aback by Dean’s bluntness, and Dean is puzzled by Jo’s fairy tale view of the world, but they are intrigued by each other.
 I found this to be much more realistic than the seething hatred that makes me cringe in romance stories.

 The State We’re In is more than just a romance – it’s a journey of self discovery for both Jo and Dean and some of the supporting characters too.

 As any regular readers here will know, The State We’re In is a long way from my usual genres and I wasn’t sure what to expect, but this book didn’t disappoint.

-The combination of likeable characters, an easy-to-follow plot and Adele Parks’ engaging writing style, I found myself quickly pulled into this book.
+Through the combination of likeable characters, an easy-to-follow plot and Adele Parks’ engaging writing style, I found myself quickly pulled into this book.

-Definitely worth a read!
+Definitely worth a read.
 4.5/5